 D-(+)-Cellobiose Octaacetate

 D-(+)-Cellobiose Octaacetate is a compound often used in the biomedical industry serving as a precursor for various drugs development.
 Synonyms: D-Glucopyranose, 4-O-(2,3,4,6-tetra-O-acetyl-β-D-glucopyranosyl)-, 1,2,3,6-tetraacetate; 4-O-(2,3,4,6-Tetra-O-acetyl-β-D-glucopyranosyl)-D-glucopyranose 1,2,3,6-Tetraacetate; Octa-O-acetylcellobiose; Octaacetyl-D-cellobiose; Cellobiose Octaacetate.
-Grades: 98%.
+Grade: 98%.
 CAS No. 3616-19-1.
 Molecular formula: C28H38O19.
 Mole weight: 678.59.

 2,3,6,2,3,4,6-Hepta-O-acetyl-a-D-cellobiosyl bromide is a synthetic chemical compound primarily used in the study of glycosyltransferases, which aid the synthesis of glycosidic bonds in bioactive compounds and drug development.
-Synonyms: D-α-Heptaacetobromocellobiose; Acetobromo-D-cellobiose; Cellobiosyl bromide heptaacetate; 2,3,6-Tri-O-acetyl-4-O-(2,3,4,6-tetra-O-acetylhexopyranosyl)hexopyranosyl bromide; alpha-D-Glucopyranosyl bromide, 4-O-(2,3,4,6-tetra-O-acetyl-beta-D-glucopyranosyl)-, triacetate; 2,3,6-Tri-O-acetyl-4-O-(2,3,4,6-tetra-O-acetyl-β-D-glucopyranosyl)-α-D-glucopyranosyl bromide.
-Grades: ≥95%.
+Synonyms: D-α-Heptaacetobromocellobiose; Acetobromo-D-cellobiose; Cellobiosyl bromide heptaacetate; 2,3,6-Tri-O-acetyl-4-O-(2,3,4,6-tetra-O-acetyl-β-D-glucopyranosyl)-α-D-glucopyranosyl bromide; α-D-Glucopyranosyl bromide, 4-O-(2,3,4,6-tetra-O-acetyl-β-D-glucopyranosyl)-, triacetate; Acetobromocellobiose; Hepta-O-acetyl-α-D-cellobiosyl bromide; Hepta-O-acetyl-α-cellobiosyl bromide; Heptaacetyl-α-cellobiosyl bromide; α-D-Cellobiosyl bromide heptaacetate; α-Acetobromocellobiose.
+Grade: ≥95%.
 CAS No. 14227-66-8.
 Molecular formula: C26H35BrO17.
 Mole weight: 699.45.

 2,3,6,2,3,4,6-Hepta-O-acetyl-b-D-cellobiosyl azide, a highly versatile and indispensable biomedicine product, embodies remarkable potential for advancing glycoconjugate research.
 With its intricate chemical configuration, this compound plays a vital role in constructing multifaceted carbohydrate structures, thereby propelling advancements in the field of complex carbohydrate synthesis.
 Additionally, its distinctive properties render it an invaluable tool in elucidating the intricate involvement of carbohydrates in diverse biological phenomena and facilitating the targeted delivery of therapeutic agents for combating specific diseases.
 Synonyms: D-β-Heptaacetocellobiosyl azide; 2,3,6-Tri-O-acetyl-4-O-(2,3,4,6-tetra-O-acetyl-b-D-glucopyranosyl)-b-D-glucopyranosyl azide; 2,3,4,6,2',3',6'-Hepta-O-acetyl-beta-maltosyl azide; 1-azido-1-deoxy-(2,3,4,6-tetra-O-acetyl-beta-D-glucopyranosyl)-(1->4)-2,3,6-tri-O-acetyl-beta-D-glucopyranose; 1-azido-β-cellobiose peracetate.
-Grades: ≥95%.
+Grade: ≥95%.
 CAS No. 33012-50-9.
 Molecular formula: C26H35N3O17.
 Mole weight: 661.57.

 2,3,6,2',3',4',6'-Hexa-O-acetyl-D-cellobial

 2,3,6,2',3',4',6'-Hexa-O-acetyl-D-cellobial, a remarkable biomedical innovation, presents an exceedingly intricate and sophisticated composition.
 As a ground-breaking chemotherapeutic agent, it showcases its exceptional antitumor attributes, deftly obstructing the exponential growth of malignant cells whilst triggering programmed cell death.
-Synonyms: D-Cellobial hexaacetate; Hexa-O-acetyl-cellobial; 4-O-beta-D-Glucopyranosyl-1,2-dideoxy-D-arabino-1-hexenopyranose hexaacetate; (2R)-4alpha-Acetoxy-2alpha-(acetoxymethyl)-2,3-dihydro-4H-pyran-3beta-yl 2-O,3-O,4-O,6-O-tetraacetyl-beta-D-glucopyranoside; D-arabino-Hex-1-enitol, 1,5-anhydro-2-deoxy-4-O-(2,3,4,6-tetra-O-acetyl-β-D-glucopyranosyl)-, 3,6-diacetate; Hexaacetyl-d-cellobiosene; 3,6-Di-O-acetyl-1,5-anhydro-2-desoxy-4-O-(2,3,4,6-tetra-O-acetyl-β-D-glucopyranosyl)-D-arabino-hex-1-enitol.
-Grades: ≥98%.
+Synonyms: D-Cellobial hexaacetate; Hexa-O-acetyl-cellobial; 4-O-beta-D-Glucopyranosyl-1,2-dideoxy-D-arabino-1-hexenopyranose hexaacetate; (2R)-4alpha-Acetoxy-2alpha-(acetoxymethyl)-2,3-dihydro-4H-pyran-3beta-yl 2-O,3-O,4-O,6-O-tetraacetyl-beta-D-glucopyranoside; D-arabino-Hex-1-enitol, 1,5-anhydro-2-deoxy-4-O-(2,3,4,6-tetra-O-acetyl-β-D-glucopyranosyl)-, 3,6-diacetate; Hexaacetyl-d-cellobiosene; 3,6-Di-O-acetyl-1,5-anhydro-2-desoxy-4-O-(2,3,4,6-tetra-O-acetyl-β-D-glucopyranosyl)-D-arabino-hex-1-enitol; D-arabino-Hex-1-enitol, 1,5-anhydro-2-deoxy-4-O-(2,3,4,6-tetra-O-acetyl-β-D-glucopyranosyl)-, diacetate; 3,6,2',3',4',6'-Hexa-O-acetyl-D-cellobial; Cellobial peracetate.
+Grade: ≥98%.
 CAS No. 67314-36-7.
 Molecular formula: C24H32O15.
 Mole weight: 560.51.

 5-Bromo-4-chloro-3-indolyl β-D-cellobioside is a highly versatile compound extensively applied in the field of compound, serving as a robust instrument facilitating the detection of β-glucosidase activity.
 Its significance lies in its broad spectrum of applications in the realm of scientific investigation, encompassing the elucidation of enzymatic mechanisms, the exploration of disease pathways and the pursuit of novel therapeutics targeting diabetes, cancers and various metabolic anomalies.
-Synonyms: X-Cellobiose X-b-D-Cel.
+Synonyms: X-Cellobiose; X-b-D-Cel; 5-Bromo-4-chloro-3-indoxyl β-D-cellobioside; (2S,3R,4S,5S,6R)-2-(((2R,3S,4R,5R,6S)-6-((5-bromo-4-chloro-1H-indol-3-yl)oxy)-4,5-dihydroxy-2-(hydroxymethyl)tetrahydro-2H-pyran-3-yl)oxy)-6-(hydroxymethyl)tetrahydro-2H-pyran-3,4,5-triol; 5-Bromo-4-chloro-1H-indol-3-yl 4-O-β-D-glucopyranosyl-β-D-glucopyranoside; X-beta-D-cellobioside.
 CAS No. 177966-52-8.
 Molecular formula: C20H25BrClNO11.
 Mole weight: 570.77.

 8-Methoxycarbonyloctyl-3-O-benzyl-2,2-dideoxy-2,2-diphthalimido-3,4,6-tri-O-acetyl-b-cellobiose is a compound prominently utilized in the biomedical domain, exhibiting potential in studying afflictions stemming from resilient compound-resistant variants.
 The intricacy of its distinct configuration renders it proficient in selectively targeting and suppressing the proliferation of pernicious pathogens.
-Synonyms: 8-Methoxycarbonyloctyl 4-O-(3,4,6-tri-O-acetyl-2-deoxy-2-phthalimido-b-D-glucopyranosyl)-2-deoxy-3-O-benzyl-2-phthalimido-b-D-glucopyranoside.
+Synonyms: 8-Methoxycarbonyloctyl 4-O-(3,4,6-tri-O-acetyl-2-deoxy-2-phthalimido-b-D-glucopyranosyl)-2-deoxy-3-O-benzyl-2-phthalimido-b-D-glucopyranoside; Methyl 9-[[2-deoxy-2-(1,3-dihydro-1,3-dioxo-2H-isoindol-2-yl)-3-O-(phenylmethyl)-4-O-[3,4,6-tri-O-acetyl-2-deoxy-2-(1,3-dihydro-1,3-dioxo-2H-isoindol-2-yl)-β-D-glucopyranosyl]-β-D-glucopyranosyl]oxy]nonanoate.
 CAS No. 106445-30-1.
 Molecular formula: C51H58N2O18.
 Mole weight: 987.01.

 D-Cellobial

 D-Cellobial is an exquisite and groundbreaking compound profoundly employed for the research of assorted maladies, encompassing the intricate realms of cancer and diabetes.
 This prodigious asset acts as an unparalleled inhibitor, thwarting the nefarious activity of meticulously targeted enzymes intricately intertwined within the metabolic cascades.
 Synonyms: 1,5-Anhydro-2-deoxy-4-(O-b-D-glucopyranosyl)-D-arabino-hex-1-enitol; D-arabino-Hex-1-enitol, 1,5-anhydro-2-deoxy-4-O-beta-D-glucopyranosyl-; 1,2-Dideoxy-4-O-beta-D-glucopyranosyl-D-arabino-hex-1-enopyranose; D-cellobiosene.
-Grades: ≥98%.
+Grade: ≥98%.
 CAS No. 490-51-7.
 Molecular formula: C12H20O9.
 Mole weight: 308.28.

 Pyridine-2-thioamide